-- Researching resistance of AI accelerators against physical attacks
+- Resistance of AI accelerators against physical attacks

-- Vulnerability of IHP logic gates, incl.
-RRAM structures, to optical FI demonstrated
+- Vulnerability of IHP logic gates, JICG & TMR registers, and RRAM structures, to optical FI demonstrated

-- Dependability of the design resistance on target frequency, technology node, cell design kits, etc. demonstrated
+- Dependability of the design resistance on target frequency, technology node, cell libaries, etc. demonstrated

 - Vulnerability of regularity & atomicity principles to simple SCA demonstrated, countermeasures proposed